Clara-Sousa-Neves/Clara-Sousa-Neves/README.md

 💻 Also working on creating personal projects to practice & learning how to grow & become a better Developer.

-🤝 I am open for collaborations or hiring to work in the Web Development world.
+🤝 I am open to collaborations or hiring to work in the Web Development world.

 ⚡️ Fun Fact: I love fashion & good food!